Does Sector Rotation Work? 4 Stages of Sector Rotation

 Growth is starting to slow down, and the pace of expansion cannot continue.
 The move to more secure investment categories starts to happen.
 Bonds come back into favor, and the business sectors that may see improved performance are utilities (water, gas, electricity) and specific cyclical industries.

 In a full recession, the economy is bad, unemployment is higher, and interest rates are reduced in a dovish policy to stimulate growth.
 During the bust, it is best not to be in stocks.
-But if you feel you must, good sectors are those that provide the goods and services people cannot live without, such as food, heating, energy, health.
-Precious metals such as gold or silver tend to do well during this economic cycle.
+But if you feel you must, good sectors provide the goods and services people cannot live without, such as food, heating, energy, and health.
+Precious metals such as gold or silver do well during this economic cycle.

 Does Sector Rotation Work?

-To use sector rotation to your advantage, you need to deeply understand economics and have a good grasp of where the economy is in the business cycle; even top economists struggle with this.
+To use sector rotation to your advantage, you need to deeply understand economics and understand where the economy is in the business cycle; even top economists struggle with this.

-Even if you practice sector rotation, it does not mean it will be successful or select the best company or vehicles to invest in.
+Even if you practice sector rotation, it does not mean you will be successful or select the best company or vehicle to invest in.

 Sector Rotation Duration

 The duration of each stage of the economic cycle depends on the state of the economy.
-There are two key theories on cycles that can affect sector rotation.
+Two key theories on cycles can affect sector rotation.

 On average, the length of each sector rotation would be from 2 to 2.5 years.